gallofeliz/my-own-ip-camera/README.md

-# raspberry-camera-ip
+# My Own IP Camera

+## Description

-A camera IP stack for Raspberry pi
+A free docker stack to transform a device with camera with IP Camera.

-For snapshot:

-1) check curl 'http://localhost:9997/v1/paths/list' | jq .items.fhd.sourceReady
-2) if yes, capture a frame on the RTSP or other
-3) if no, libcamera-jpeg !
+## Limitations

+Currently Raspberry PI is supported.
+We can easily isolate the services and have differents images for differents systems.

+## Deploy

+`./deploy.sh $camHostOrIp`

+## Features

+- Video (one size) RTSP + HLS + RTMP "on demand"
+- Image directly from camera if possible else from video stream

+## Why not next

+- Improve image snapshot performances (reduce time)
+- Various sizing for images (and videos ?)
+- Main endpoint to access to URLS, and make actions
+- Endpoint to reverse camera (flip)
+- State save for flip and others configs
+- Add time/date in frames
 - Add Onvif endpoint
-- Add Snapshot endpoint
-- Main app receives configs and configure (with api) localhost:9997 with good parameters
 - Close camera on idle or requested with servo motor
 - Detect with accelemeter (or similar) camera position and ajust auto flip
 - Add audio
 - Add led to say that cam is used
-- Add time/date in frames